 - Pour the dye through a mesh strainer into bowls/mason jars and add 1 tablespoon of vinegar for each cup of dye liquid.

-- Add hard boiled eggs to the dye and place it in fridge until the desired color is reached.
+- Add hard boiled eggs to the dye and place them in the fridge until the desired color is reached.
 I started mine in the early afternoon and let them infuse overnight.

 Boiling the Eggs